daggerok/daggerok.github.io/src/blog/2016-2017-ICT-Private-Mentorship/README.md

 are buying by using OTE

-ICT showed that it's important to have annotated London Open and NY Open sessions highs and lows, and also highs and lows inside sessions, because they can be used later on retracements as an OTE entry
+ICT showed that it's important to have annotated London Open and NY Open sessions highs and lows, and also highs and lows inside sessions, because they can be used later on retracements as an OTE entry as support/resistance

 Pause in between London and NY can be treated as NY Lunch